gjbex/Containers-for-HPC/examples/hpccm/README.md

 1. `mssql_client`: defintion of a container with Microsoft SQL Server drivers, ODBC, FreeTDS and a conda environment for a client script.
+1. `r_container`: definition of an image to run R.